NIAEFEUP/nijobs-be/README.md

 ```
 mvn spring-boot:run
 ```
-Before making any commits make sure to run the following command in the project's folder:
+In order to use the git hooks be sure to run the following command in the project's folder:
 ```
 git config core.hooksPath .githooks
 ```